brodjj/brodjj.github.io/_posts/2026-03-02-what-im-teaching-my-kids.md

 AI can generate a competent first draft of almost anything.
 It can write, draw, compose, and produce content at a pace that would make a 1980s advertising agency blow their cocaine budget.
 What it can't do (at least not yet) is have a genuinely original idea.
 The kind of lateral, "what if we just tried something different" thinking that gave us the motorcycle, punk rock, and the mullet (two out of three of which were good ideas).

 Creative thinking is how humans add value in an AI-assisted world.
 It's the ability to steer the machine somewhere interesting, rather than just asking it to reproduce something that already exists.

-The person who walks into a room with an interesting angle nobody else considered will always be more valuable than the person who can produce a competent version of what everyone else is already doing.
+> The person who walks into a room with an interesting angle nobody else considered will always be more valuable than the person who can produce a competent version of what everyone else is already doing.
 AI has the competent version covered.
 Your kid needs to bring the interesting angle.
+{: .prompt-tip }

 ### What you can do now